rubin55/website/_posts/2023-07-31-running-arch-linux-on-the-framework-laptop-13.md

 rm -qf your.key

-# Run update to test, you should see custom being referenced.
+# Run update for db and files, you should see custom being referenced.
 pacman -Syu
+pacman -Fy

 # Unset variables.
 unset PKG_ROOT